Kitáb-i-Aqdas: Themes

-Laws of personal status

 Marriage and divorce

 Baha'u'llah's statements about marriage in the Kitáb-i-Aqdas are brief.
 Marriage is highly recommended but is stated to not be obligatory.
 Baháʼu'lláh states that the maximum number of wives is two, but also states that having only one wife would add more tranquility to both partners.
 These statements were later interpreted by ʻAbdu'l-Bahá that having a second wife is conditional upon treating both wives with justice and equality and was not possible in practice, thus establishing monogamy.

 That Baháʼu'lláh had three wives, while his religion teaches monogamy, has been the subject of criticism.
 The writing of the Kitáb-i-Aqdas and Baháʼí teachings on gender equality and monogamy post-date Baháʼu'lláh's marriages and are understood to be evolutionary in nature, slowly leading Baháʼís away from what had been a deeply rooted cultural practice.

 Administration

 The institutional status of the authority of ʻAbdu'l-Bahá and a House of Justice are specifically delineated.
 On the basis of the authority granted ʻAbdu'l-Bahá he extended forms of the authority vested in him to the Guardianship, whose sole member was Shoghi Effendi, and the Universal, or International, House of Justice through his Will and Testament.
 This was confirmed and amplified in other texts, notably the Kitáb-i-'Ahd.
 The Universal House of Justice is specifically empowered to write and rescind any laws it is felt necessary aside from those of the text of scripture and actual application of the laws of the Aqdas among Baháʼís are dependent on the choice of the Universal House of Justice.